United Kingdom weather records

 The United Kingdom weather records show the most extreme weather ever recorded in the United Kingdom, such as temperature, wind speed, and rainfall records.
 Reliable temperature records for the whole of the United Kingdom go back to about 1880.

 Records

 Daily records unless otherwise specified are from 0900-2100 UTC.
-As of 20 Dec 2022, the records, as recorded by the Met Office, are:
+As of 20 December 2022, the records, as recorded by the Met Office, are:

-Highest temperature by country
+Highest temperature by constituent country

 Earlier records for England/UK since 1911 are shown with a * in the "Top 10 hottest days" table below.

-Top 10 hottest days
+Top 10 hottest days in the UK

 Starred entries signify the then-highest temperature recorded up to that date, until surpassed by the next starred date above.